avanc13/CS506Project/README.md

 <figure style="text-align:center;">
   <img src="images/p_v_a_xgboost.png" width="60%">
   <figcaption>Predictions closely track actual delays for typical conditions but diverge for extreme delays.</figcaption>

+The relative data noise and comparatively ineffective ways to tie delay data to demographic data made other angles, such as ridership and reliability, more suitable paths to follow in order to answer the main questions of this project, hence why they are the focus point of the final presentation video.

 ## Conclusions